![]() |

 squadrons already scheduled for overseas duty while others were assigned to

-replacement training units for subsequent assignment to squadrons already overseas.
+replacement training units for subsequent assignment to squadrons already

-ready for combat.”
+pilot was considered ready for combat.”

 Lou remained stationed at